lloydi/Web-Dev-Text-Replacements-for-macOS/README.md

-# Web Dev Text Replacements for macOS
+# Text Expansions - macOS Text Replacements

 These .plist files can simply be drag/dropped into the System Settings for keyboard text replacements.